Consumers Tip Scales of Home Price Change Expectations; Majority Now Believe Prices Will Climb in Next 12 Months

 Fannie Mae's monthly national consumer attitudinal survey report provides indicators offering a window into the opinions of Americans across the country.
 These behavioral insights convey what consumers think about the outlook for owning and renting a home and about their household finances, and may serve as key inputs for determining the future course of investment across housing types.

-On this webpage you will find a news release with highlights from the survey results, the April Data Release highlighting 11 consumer attitudinal indicators, a podcast containing highlights from this month’s survey, technical notes providing in-depth information about the survey methodology, the questionnaire used for the survey, and a comparative assessment of the Fannie Mae National Housing Survey and other consumer surveys.
+On this webpage you will find a news release with highlights from the survey results, the April Data Release highlighting 11 consumer attitudinal indicators, and a podcast containing highlights from this month’s survey.